 What do I need to get homeowners insurance in Texas?

-Whether you’re buying your home or just looking to switch to a new insurance provider, you’ll need to provide some personal information, as well as your home’s address.
+Whether you are buying your home or just looking to switch to a new insurance provider, you will likely need to provide some personal information, as well as your home’s address.
 Any additional information that is needed will be requested by the insurance provider.

 Does my homeowners insurance cover COVID-19 losses?